-Physical therapy provided in the nursing home setting is limited to the nursing facility because it must be made available to nursing home residents on an "as needed" basis and must be provided directly by the staff of the facility or furnished by the facility through arrangements with outside qualified resources.
+[Revised] Therapy services provided in the nursing home setting are limited to the nursing facility because these services must be made available to nursing home residents on an "as needed" basis and must be provided directly by the staff of the facility or furnished by the facility through arrangements with outside qualified resources.
 Nursing home facilities should refrain from admitting clients who need goal directed therapy if the facility is unable to provide these services.